BerkeleyAutomation/gqcnn/docs/source/tutorials/tutorial.rst

 	analyzer = GQCNNAnalyzer(analysis_config)
 	analyzer.analyze()

-The analysis_config contains a list of models to analyze at once along with many analysis parameters.
-The GQCNNAnalyzer will calculate various metrics such as the model precision, recall, ROC, etc. and will plot them.
+The analysis_config contains a list of models to analyze at once along with many analysis parameters. `Make sure to spcify the correct data split type in the configuration file as this will affect which file indices are loaded from the model for analysis.` The GQCNNAnalyzer will calculate various metrics such as the model precision, recall, ROC, etc. and will save them to the specified output directory.
 It can also visualize filters at specified layers of the network.

+`The Analysis metrics and curves such as Final Validation/Training Error, precision, recall, ROC, etc. for the small sample dataset provided on multiple splits can be found under the Results section of the tutorial.`

 Fine-Tuning a Network
 ~~~~~~~~~~~~~~~~~~~~~